 The one thing books, articles, or websites can’t really help you learn about is the paper!
 Paper is everything and if you want to see for yourself how important it is, just Soft Proof in Photoshop which will provide you a visual (while still not exact) how changing from just a glossy or matte finish paper (or visa verse) will change your print.
 With that said, the Epson 7000 is loaded with a roll of Metal Luster or Legacy Platine these days.
 Now to come clean, I love the 24×30 sheet over the roll, I really am not a huge fan of roll paper.
 You need a Seal DeRoller.
 You have to put the print straight from the printer into the DeRoller to remove the curl of the roll paper.

 If there is one complaint I have about Printers is they always want to clean the heads.
 Cleaning heads suck up ink.
 It’s real simple, I leave the P7000 on all the time and that takes care of the issue.
 It rarely runs the cleaning cycle and plugged nozzles, knock on wood, has never been an issue.
 Now if you have a clogged nozzle head, BLOW it out by printing on a piece of cheap 8×10 paper.
 Don’t tun the cleaning cycle which just SUCKS the clog in further.

-I have written an entirely new Print Lab 2018 for you to download (88mb) and use.
-It contains a whole lot more nuts and bolts about printing with Windows or Mac, Photoshop, Lightroom or Epson Print Layout.
+I have written an entirely new Print Lab 2020 for you to download (3.5mb) and use.
+It contains a whole lot more nuts and bolts about printing with Windows or Mac, Photoshop, Lightroom, or Epson Print Layout.
 It has a whole lot more about paper, profiles, everything you need to get started printing.
-And that’s the key word here, getting started.
-As those folks who just joined us for our Print Lab learned, printing show all you know and don’t know so it’s a learning process.
+And that’s the keyword here, getting started.
+As those folks who just joined us for our Print Lab learned, printing shows all you know and don’t know so it’s a learning process.
 I hope this helps you!